evanberkowitz/wye/README.md

 ```
 to see a scatter plot of the produced data and a histogram of the processed data.

-By default the figures are opened as interactive [mpl][`matplotlib`] figures.
+By default the figures are opened as interactive [`matplotlib`][mpl] figures.
 You can supprress the interactive figure with the `--no-show` option, in which case you probably also want the `--save <filename>` option.

 Data is read line-by-line and split into fields according to the `--delimiter` (which defaults to whitespace).